ZachWWalden/HdlMicroProcessor/README.md

 4. MEM/WB.
 This module stores the instruction word previously in EX/MEM, and the address read out of the call stack.
 It also stores the data outputs of the memory stage and the values previously stored in itself.
 ## Programmers Model
 ### Instruction Set
-1. No Operation - NOP
+1. No Operation - NOP <br>
 	Simply wastes 1 instruction cycle.
 This will be the same number of clock cycles as the quickest instruction that actually does something.
-The effective cycle latency is 1 Cycle.
+The effective cycle latency is 1 Cycle. <br>
-2. Increment - INC Rx
+2. Increment - INC Rx <br>
 	This instruction increments the given register.
-The effective cycle latency is 1 Cycle.
+The effective cycle latency is 1 Cycle. <br>
-	Rx <- Rx + 1
+	Rx <- Rx + 1 <br>
-3. Decrement - DEC Rx
+3. Decrement - DEC Rx <br>
 	This instruction decrements the given register.
-The effective cycle latency is 1 Cycle.
+The effective cycle latency is 1 Cycle. <br>
-	Rx <- Rx - 1
+	Rx <- Rx - 1 <br>
-4. Add - ADD Rx, Ry - ADDI Rx, k
+4. Add - ADD Rx, Ry - ADDI Rx, k <br>
 	This instruction either adds two registers or an immediate value to a register.
-The effective cycle latency is 1 Cycle.
+The effective cycle latency is 1 Cycle. <br>
 	Rx <- Rx + Ry
 	Rx <- Rx + k
 5. Subtract - SUB Rx, Ry - SUBI Rx, k